Monika-81/padel-pals/README.md

  self.slug = ''.join(str(random.randint(0, 9)) for _ in range(8))
  ```
  - Inspiration for how to build the profile page came from [app-generator](https://github.com/app-generator/sample-django-extended-user-profile) and [Django Project](https://docs.djangoproject.com/en/4.0/topics/auth/default)
- - On  I learnt more about pagination on [Codemy.com](https://www.youtube.com/watch?v=N-PB-HMFmdo) and [Django Project](https://docs.djangoproject.com/en/4.0/topics/pagination); code credit for the code in the pagination.html template!
+ - I learnt more about pagination on [Codemy.com](https://www.youtube.com/watch?v=N-PB-HMFmdo) and [Django Project](https://docs.djangoproject.com/en/4.0/topics/pagination); code credit for the code in the pagination.html template!
  - I learnt more about form widgets from [Stack Overflow](https://stackoverflow.com/questions/54748183/django-modelform-widgets-and-labels) & [Stack Overflow](https://stackoverflow.com/questions/9878475/django-modelform-override-widget) as well as from [CodingEntrepreneurs](https://www.youtube.com/watch?v=quJzUzCs6Q0) on youtube.com.
 - Code credit for displaying a modal when deleteing a post or comment, section markted in the thread.html & play_display.html template: [Solutions Cloud](https://www.youtube.com/watch?v=uC9cgOQ0bXI)
 - Inspiration for how to create a search bar comes from [Codemy.com](https://www.youtube.com/watch?v=AGtae4L5BbI)
+- Code credit to Code Institute's lesson project 'I think there for I blog' for the message section code, please see commented code in base.html.

 <br>